National Grid's Solar Grazing - GuruFocus.com

-Leading the flock on clean energy: Grazing sheep bring sustainable landscaping to MA solar arrays

-WALTHAM, Mass., July 11, 2023 /PRNewswire/ -- As part of its commitment to deliver clean energy solutions that benefit the long-term needs of customers and communities, National Grid recently launched its first-ever solar grazing pilot at two company-owned solar sites in Attleboro, Massachusetts.
+WALTHAM, MA / ACCESSWIRE / July 11, 2023 / As part of its commitment to deliver clean energy solutions that benefit the long-term needs of customers and communities, National Grid recently launched its first-ever solar grazing pilot at two company-owned solar sites in Attleboro, Massachusetts.

 The pilot - in partnership with Solar Shepherd, a Massachusetts-based company founded by a third-generation rancher - combines renewable energy and agriculture by introducing sheep to feed on the plentiful grasses that grow around ground-mounted solar panels, providing a sustainable form of vegetation control.